LieBtrau/electronics-design-data/components/inductor.md

 ## Low current power rails and analog signals
 * WE 742792662 : 0603, 1kOhm, 100MHz, 830mA, 300mohm
   * unsuitable for fast edges : 4.8µH at 5MHz, 3.7µH at 10MHz : this really distorts the signal
-  * use on low current power rails
+  * use on low current power rails for analog signals

 ## Digital signals
 * TBD